firmoholanda/group-our-transactions/readme.md

 ## 📡 technologies used

+- ruby
+- rails
 - bootstrap
 - jquery
+- faker
+- bcrypt
+- will_paginate
+- rubocop
 - webpacker
+- sqlite3
 - git

-bootstrap, jquery, webpacker and git was used on this project.
+ruby, rails, bootstrap, jquery, faker, bcrypt, will_paginate, rubocop, webpacker, sqlite3 and git was used on this project.